usc-isi-i2/kgtk/docs/transform/add_id.md

 using an in-memory set.
 This may cause memory usage issues for large input files, and may be inappropriate for some files that legitimately contain duplicate records.
-The --verify-id-unique=false optin may be used to disable this check.
+The --verify-id-unique=false option may be used to disable this check.

 ## Usage